-Andrea Correale shares her insider tips for hiring a wedding caterer.
-Whether you’re planning a wedding at home, or are looking for the perfect venue, hiring a caterer for a wedding can be one of the most important tasks to check off of your to-do list.
+Andrea Correale shares her insider tips for hiring a caterer for a wedding.
+Whether you’re planning a wedding at home, or are looking for the perfect venue, hiring a caterer can be one of the most important tasks to check off of your to-do list.

 One of the biggest misconceptions people have about wedding carters